 To concentrate and focus

-For those feeling mentally exhausted, basil has a calming effect and gradually gives an energising boost to your surrounds.
+For those feeling mentally exhausted, basil has a calming effect and gradually gives an energising boost to the surrounds.

 Sage oil is great for stimulating the mind, helps with focus, and research suggests that it may help with symptoms of Alzheimer's.